 If you have even the slightest bit of entrepreneurship in you, it is very likely that there will be a time in your hairdresser, stylist or beauty therapist career where you think: “Right, it’s time.
 I’m ready to run my salon (or spa!).”
-And you know what, that’s fair enough.
 From there you might decide that opening a salon is the way you want to go, or you might instead consider buying an existing salon.
 While the latter might seem like a good bet, there’s a lot to take into consideration.
 In my 21 years in business, I’ve seen 90% of business owners overestimate how much their business is worth.
 So you need to be very careful, even if the said salon has been professionally valued.

 5 Things To Consider When Buying An Existing Salon